 How painful are fillings for kids?

 For children, getting a filling isn’t painful.
-This is because, before the procedure, the dentist will administer local anesthesia to numb the area.
-This will ensure minimal discomfort during the process.
+This is because, before the procedure, the dentist administers local anesthesia to numb the area, ensuring minimal discomfort during the process.
 Some children may still feel slight pressure or vibrations during the filling placement.
 However, it should be manageable.
-Most dentists will prioritize children’s comfort and take steps to minimize any potential discomfort.
+Most dentists prioritize children’s comfort and take steps to minimize any potential discomfort.

 Schedule a Dental Consultation